India’s security, welfare of people Modi govt’s priority: Shah

-New Delhi: Home Minister Amit Shah Saturday said country’s security and welfare of the people are the key priorities of the Modi government.
+New Delhi: Home Minister Amit Shah Saturday said India’s security and welfare of the people are the key priorities of the Modi government.

 Shah, who assumed the charge of the sensitive ministry on Saturday, also said he would try his best to implement all these priorities.